Kobun42/kobun42/README.md

 Just some stuff about me because I can't be bothered to talk about it face to face (because I'm a loser, duh.)

 - Obsessed with Phantasy Star Online Blue Burst and other games nobody cares about
-- I know a decent amount of Lua, Javascript, and Python.
+- I know a decent amount of Lua, Javascript, PHP, and Python.
 I also know a fair amount of C++ (though I would like to know more advanced techniques with it.)
 - I want to learn more C++ alongside C# and potentially Java.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Kobun42&theme=dark)](https://github.com/anuraghazra/github-readme-stats)